stt-datacore/website/static/crew/dsc_georgiou_rifle_crew.md

 series: dsc
 memory_alpha:
 bigbook_tier: 2
-events: 15
+events: 16
 in_portal: true
 published: true
 ---

 The best case scenario for any CMD/DIP/SEC crew.
-Top 10 base (DIP), top 30 voyage numbers, two collections and variant + Disco events.
+Very usable base and voyage numbers with two collections and variant + Disco events.
 Even a flexible arena EV ability, though that's more of the icing on the cake.